larsks/rhel-osp-upgrade-docs/final-package-upgrade.md

 the Glance client package.

-If this results in a new kernel being installed on your systems you will probably want to schedule a reboot at some point in the future in order to activate the kernel.
+If this results in a new kernel being installed on your systems you will need to schedule a reboot at some point in the future in order to activate the kernel.